smintio/Portals-ComponentFramework-Interfaces/ComponentFramework/Interfaces/IAssets.md

 ## IAssetsReadRandom Interface

-The `IAssetsReadRandom` interface provides actions for retrieving random assets in Smint.io Portals.
+The `IAssetsReadRandom` interface provides methods for retrieving random assets in Smint.io Portals.

-Actions are only available when `Query asset details` permission is granted.
+Methods are only available when `Query asset details` permission is granted.

-### Actions
+### Methods

 #### GetRandomAssetsAsync